-The following posts offer a resumé of Dion Fortune's interpretation and comments on the 'Collects.'
-These are a series of Christian prayers and invocations, one for each week of the year, but DF's interpretation of them comes from a more inclusive spiritual understanding than purely Christian, and which speaks to those of all faiths and of none.
-Her comments highlight the universal spiritual truths behind the prayers and reveal how they contain words of wisdom for everyone.
+The following posts offer a weekly resumé of Dion Fortune's interpretation of the 'Collects.'
+The Collects are a series of Christian prayers and invocations, one for each week of the year, but DF's interpretation of them comes from a more inclusive spiritual understanding which she hoped would speak to those of many faiths.
+Her comments bring out the universal spiritual truths behind the prayers and reveal how they contain words of wisdom for all seekers.

-Dion Fortune's full commentary on the Collects can be found in her book 'Mystical Meditations on the Collects.' but we hope that these excerpts will provide a useful summary of her thoughts, and in a context that is quite different from her other work.
+Dion Fortune's full commentary on the Collects can be found in her book 'Mystical Meditations on the Collects.' but we hope that these excerpts will provide a useful summary of her thoughts on this subject.
+They make a fascinating addition to her better-known and more 'occult' work.

-The title of Dion Fortune's book: ‘Mystical Meditations on the Collects’ gives the impression that it is likely to be rather 'Churchianity' in tone and probably has nothing to do with magic.
-This was certainly my own view until I actually read it.
-In fact the book is very much to do with magic as the art of ‘causing changes in consciousness according to will’ - and might more accurately be entitled 'Magical Meditations on the Collects.'
+The title of Dion Fortune's book: ‘Mystical Meditations on the Collects’ gives the impression that it is likely to be 'Churchianity' in tone and will therefore have little to do with magic.
+In fact the book is very much to do with magic as the art of "causing changes in consciousness according to will."
+It might more accurately be entitled 'Magical Meditations on the Collects.'

-As DF explains in her preface, her purpose is to demonstrate how the underlying wisdom of 'The Collects’ is based on universal spiritual truths.
-She writes: "The presentation adopted in these pages may not only cause scandal to the orthodox, but also to the heterodox…” She was probably right!
+As DF explains in her preface, her purpose is to demonstrate how the underlying wisdom of 'The Collects’ is based on universal spiritual truths rather than the orthodox interpretation of Christianity.
+She writes: "The presentation adopted in these pages may not only cause scandal to the orthodox, but also to the heterodox…”

 Briefly, a ‘Collect’ is a short invocation which gathers together the intentions of a group of people.
-Although the Collects are usually associated with the Church, their structure is based on the magical practice of invocation which traditionally is made in five stages:
+Although the Collects are usually associated with the Church, their structure is very similar to the magical practice of invocation, which traditionally is made in five stages: